Lafash122/UniversitLearning/First course/README.md

 # First Course
-This folder contains solutions of the tasks on Programming lessons.
+This folder contains solutions of the tasks on Programming lessons: implementation of some algorithms and other simple tasks.
 Programming language - C